 Over to You

-Your sales strategy says a whole lot about the direction your business is taking and ideally it will have to be the path where you reach your long-term goals.
+Your sales strategy says a whole lot about the direction your business is taking and ideally it will have to be the path where you reach your sales plan‘s long-term goals.
 Try these tips from the pros to help you widen your customer base and improve your bottom line.

 Know of any great sales strategy that didn’t make our list?
 Share it with us in the comments.